caxanga334/tf-bewithrobots-redux/README.md

 # Be With Robots: Redux
 A plugin made for Team Fortress 2 that allow players to join BLU (robot) team in Mann vs Machine.
 This was made to replace Be With Robots 2.

+## Experimental 32 Players Branch
+This is an experimental branch that allows 32 players.
+This is unstable and probably will crash your server frequently.
+Use at your own risk.

 # Dependencies
 * [TF2Items](https://forums.alliedmods.net/showthread.php?p=1050170)
 * [SteamWorks](https://forums.alliedmods.net/showthread.php?t=229556) (Optional)